Restorative Dentistry Clarkston, MI

 Dental Bridge

 A dental bridge replaces one to four missing teeth on the top or bottom arch.
 It is a fixed dental restoration that traditionally uses natural teeth for support.
 These teeth must be permanently reduced in size to accommodate the prosthesis.
-However, we can also use tow or more dental implants to secure a dental bridge.
+However, we can also use two or more dental implants to secure a dental bridge.
 Implant-supported dental bridges do not need any support from adjacent teeth.
 To learn more about the dental bridge process, see Dental Bridge.

 Tooth Crowns